longitude-one/doctrine-spatial/docs/Installation.rst

     "require": {
     	...
-        "alexandret/doctrine2-spatial": "^2.0"
+        "longitude-one/doctrine-spatial": "^1.0"

-Be careful, the version 2.0.0 will only be available at the end of march 2020.
+Be careful, the version 1.0.0 will only be available during summer 2021.

 Installation without composer
 -----------------------------

-If you're not using composer, you can :download:`download the library  <https://github.com/Alexandre-T/doctrine2-spatial/archive/master.zip>`.
+If you're not using composer, you can :download:`download the library  <https://github.com/longitude-one/doctrine-spatial/archive/master.zip>`.
 Then copy and paste the lib directory where you store all libraries of your application.

 Installation to contribute